bnb-chain/bnb-chain.github.io/docs/mirror.md

 ## Prerequisite

-This BEP20 token is not bond to any BEP2 token
+This BEP20 token is not bonded to any BEP2 token

 ## Motivation